Three great (and unexpected!) programs for high school students looking for scholarships

 Automotive Technician

-Are you good with your hands and mechanically inclined?
-If so, then consider pursuing a career as an auto mechanic.
-Imagine America works with automotive schools across the United States to offer career college and automotive scholarships for auto mechanic students.
-According to the BLS, the average median wage for automotive service technicians and mechanics was $47,770 per year (according to May 2023 data).
+According to the U.S. Bureau of Labor Statistics (BLS), the average median wage for automotive service technicians and mechanics was $47,770 annually, according to May 2023 data.
 As far as job growth goes, the BLS predicts that auto service tech jobs will keep up with the estimated job growth for all other occupations, with new opportunities growing as fast as average.

 Welding